robin-raymond/zax.io/basics.md

 compiler            // compiler name as a string literal compiles            // if a code block that follows compiles a `true` is
+                    // replaced otherwise a false is replaced concept             // declare a function as a compile time check for a
-                    // replaced otherwise a false is replaced date                // date of compile as a string literal deprecate           // declare API sections as being deprecated discard             // suppress warning on unused variable or
+                    // input / output argument type within a meta-function date                // date of compile as a string literal deprecate           // declare API sections as being deprecated discard             // suppress warning on unused variable or